wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 melissandre varin · *Eating the (m)other*<br>&nbsp;An invitation to think through queer use of (dis)placed / (dis)posable food and Black kinky hair as healing materials.

-Niya B · *Hollow Spaces*<br>&nbsp;"Through a ritual of light and breath I turn inwards.<br>"I reassess the process of a changing body within an expanded temporal context.<br>"Surrounded by mineral formations and magnetic attractions I discover fleeting moments of rest.<br>"Healing is allowed.
+Niya B · *Hollow Spaces*<br>&nbsp;"Through a ritual of light and breath I turn inwards.<br>&nbsp;"I reassess the process of a changing body within an expanded temporal context.<br>&nbsp;"Surrounded by mineral formations and magnetic attractions I discover fleeting moments of rest.<br>&nbsp;"Healing is allowed.
 Existence is hollow."<br>&nbsp;Sound by Body Fool.
-Image by Giulia Casalini.

-Sebastian H-W · *SIRENX (bath-time with a mer-thing)*<br>&nbsp;An intimate, private audience with SIRENX — a 'mer-thing'; a genderqueer man-made-merman-maid — set entirely inside a domestic bathtub… Learn a little decolonial history about gender, queerness, mythical monsters, self-care, limitations + transformations.<br>&nbsp; Image by Emma Jones.
+Sebastian H-W · *SIRENX (bath-time with a mer-thing)*<br>&nbsp;An intimate audience with SIRENX — a 'mer-thing'; a genderqueer man-made-merman-maid — set entirely inside a domestic bathtub… Learn a little decolonial history about gender, queerness, mythical monsters, self-care, limitations + transformations.

 Domestic (August 2020) hosted by Peader Kirk + produced by [hÅb](/hab).